movementlabsxyz/MIP/MD/md-3/asychronous-upgrades-problem.md

 Within the current epoch, stake weights would then be split between the two chains, Fork A and Fork B, w.l.o.g. based on the votes represented at the fork point at the time of splitting.
 In other words, the votes are deemed unanimous at the fork point.

 In the literal case of an upgrade, the Partition B may then rejoin its stake in Partition A in the next epoch.
-This effectively means, however, that Partition B would not have any staked motivation to complete its upgrade, instead preferring to continue to commit to the fork it created until the next epoch.
+This effectively means, however, that Partition B would not have any stake-based incentive to complete its upgrade, instead preferring to continue to commit to the fork it created until the next epoch.

 In the event a long-lived fork is intended by Partition B, MCR will have provided a usable means to facilitate this fork.